Mohammed-BOUZAR/100-days-of-code/r1-log.md

 ### R1D4
 Added a fully designed authentication UI (Sign In / Sign Up) with dedicated layouts for a clean, user-friendly experience.
 Included placeholders for social OAuth (Google, Facebook, etc.) to prepare for future integrations.
 Worked on client-side connections and dynamic imports for heavy libraries to improve performance and reduce bundle size.

+### R1D5
+Started building the backend API using Node.js and Express.
+Set up the project structure, environment configuration, and initial endpoints.
+Defined routes and controller patterns for handling tool operations (upload, convert, export).
+Prepared the API for future integrations with authentication and media processing.